Simply-Static/simply-static/readme.txt

 == Changelog ==

+= 1.7.0, October 06, 2016 =

+* New: Destination URLs can now begin with // (in addition to http:// & https://)
+* New: You can now use relative URLs (instead of absolute URLs) for the static site
+* New: Now able to export a static site for use offline

 = 1.6.3, September 23, 2016 =

-* Fixed a security vulnerability in relation to zip downloads (thanks Bas!)
+* Fix: Eliminated a security vulnerability in relation to zip downloads (thanks Bas!)
-* Fixed SQL diagnostic checks for wildcard permission grants (thanks Jon!)
+* Fix: SQL diagnostic checks now work with wildcard permission grants (thanks Jon!)
-* Marked plugin as being compatible with WordPress 4.6

 = 1.6.2, July 14, 2016 =

-* Made a slight modification to the prior fix
+* Fix: Made a slight modification to the prior fix

 = 1.6.1, July 14, 2016 =

-* Fix for "Call to a member function find() on a non-object" error.
+* Fix: No more "Call to a member function find() on a non-object" error.
 Thanks jwatkins0101!

 = 1.6.0, June 07, 2016 =